Tourism in Hawaii: Social effect

 Some Native Hawaiians believe strongly in the independence of Hawaii and the Hawaiian sovereignty movement.
 The creation of this grassroots organization leads to a negative view towards visitors and the disruption of the natural land.
 This leads to a strong contention between developers and natives who believe the land should not be transformed into a commercial or residential development.
 Many of these individuals are reliant on the land as a means of living.
 The loss of the environment affects the socio-psychological well-being of those reliant on land and marine resources.
 Native Hawaiians and residents alike become limited in job opportunities with a heavily skewed job-base in the tourism industry.
+Many Hawaiian residents and natives do understand the importance of the state's tourism industry and that, unfortunately, it can come with negative environmental consequences.

 The essay "Lovely Hula Lands" (later republished as "Lovely Hula Hands") by native Hawaiian academic and activist Haunani-Kay Trask is severely critical of the huge influx of tourists to Hawaiʻi, which she terms a "prostitution" of Hawaiian culture.
 She ends her essay with "let me just leave this thought behind.
 If you are thinking of visiting my homeland, please don't.
 We don't want or need any more tourists, and we certainly don't like them."
 However, the Southern Poverty Law Center (SPLC) has condemned Trask for her anti-American statements, stating that such vitriol helps fuel racism in Hawaiʻi.